LeetLLM

 • •

 Cost-normalized evaluation.
-Independent evaluation efforts from NIST's U.S. AI Safety Institute (CAISI) group and platforms like Artificial Analysis now report both accuracy and per-task cost.
-This is arguably the most important trend: an agent that solves 55% of tasks at 0.05perattemptcandelivermorevaluethanonesolving650.05 per attempt can deliver more value than one solving 65% at 0.05perattemptcandelivermorevaluethanonesolving655 per attempt.
+Some independent evaluation efforts now report both accuracy and per-task cost alongside each other.
+This is arguably the most important trend: an agent that solves 55% of tasks at $0.05 per attempt can deliver more value than one solving 65% at $5 per attempt.
 As coding agents move from demos to production, cost efficiency is becoming a first-class evaluation metric alongside raw accuracy.

 • •